-MyMedicare is voluntary and aims to strengthen the relationship between patients, their general practice, GP, and the wider primary care team.
+MyMedicare is voluntary and creates a unique relationship between a patient and one general practice: designating them as their preferred general practice for ongoing care.
 General practices can register through PRODA, and patients can register quickly and easily through Medicare Online or the Express Plus Medicare Mobile app, These digital systems also provide access to a range of other useful information for patients such as Medicare card details, make or track Medicare claims, add new family members (babies), safety net information and organ donation information.
 Patients can also register by completing a paper registration form and returning this to their general practice.

 To find out more –